hheinzer/advent-of-code-c/README.md

 # Advent of Code

-This repository contains my solutions for the [advent of code](https://adventofcode.com/) puzzles, all written in beautiful C.
+This repository contains my solutions for the [advent of code](https://adventofcode.com/) puzzles, all written in C.

 Compile and run any of the puzzles with: